-Viewing the White House
+Viewing The White House

-Millions of people a year travel to President's Park to see the White House.The two most popular spots to see the White House are on the Ellipse and in Lafayette Park.
+Millions of people travel to President's Park to see The White House every year.
+The two most popular spots to see The White House are in Lafayette Park and on the Ellipse.

 North View of White House Portico